nadiia-tokareva/git-demo2/New Text Document.md

 ---
 118

-<pre>“Nonsense!” said Alice, very loudly and
-decidedly, and the Queen was silent.</pre>

-<p>“Nonsense!” said Alice, very loudly and
+“Nonsense!” said Alice, very loudly and
-decidedly, and the Queen was silent.</p>
+decidedly, and the Queen was silent.

 The King laid his hand upon her arm, and
 timidly said, “Consider, my dear: she is only
 a child!”

 The Queen turned angrily away from him,
 and said to the Knave, “Turn them over!”